itemir/rpi_boat_utils/dometic_to_voltage/README.md

 This code should work different Arduino models but the easiest may be the Arduino Nano with [a shield like this](https://www.amazon.com/dp/B012EQSYE6).

-Here is the installation I have:
+Belowis the installation I have.
+Black, green, yellow and red wires go to the sensor; blue and brown wires go to positive and ground terminals of Simarine ST107 sensor.

 ![arduino](./arduino.jpg)